Video: Behind the scenes of 55m Heesen superyacht Laurentia

 Dutch yard Heesen has released a behind the scenes video on board its 55 metre steel-hulled superyacht Laurentia.
 The video is set against the backdrop of St Lucia and includes a tour of the yacht's beach club and 1,400 litre swimjet pool.
 Viewers are also treated to a tour of the 100 square metre sun deck and huge sun pad, as well as the main and upper deck entertaining spaces.

-Secretly launched in July, she was built on speculation and sold in March.
-Laurentia features clean, muscular exterior lines by Frank Laupman of Omega Architects.
+It comes after the yacht was secretly launched in July last year, as exclusively revealed by Boat International.
+Formerly known as Project Alida, she achieved a top speed of 16.6 knots on sea trials.
+Built on speculation, Laurentia features clean, muscular exterior lines by Frank Laupman of Omega Architects.
 One notable feature of the exterior styling is the original “shark tooth” design detail of the wheelhouse overhang.

 The accommodation stretches out across her 740GT interior, allowing for up to 12 guests in six staterooms.
 She has a main-deck master suite and five staterooms below decks, including a one full-beam aft VIP, two twin cabins and two double cabins, all of which feature en-suite bathroom facilities.

 Miami-based design firm Radyca was brought in to design the interiors, which convey a relaxed lifestyle throughout the yacht.
 Ramon Alonso, lead designer at the studio said: “The objective was to create a clean and simple, yet sophisticated interior that evokes tranquillity in a relaxed and elegant atmosphere."